-The legendary Mekong River traces part of Thailand’s border with neighbouring Laos in the north of the country.
+The legendary Mekong River traces part of Thailand’s border with neighbouring Laos and Myanmar in the north of the country.
 A distant and exotic land.

 Nowadays it is a popular place for those who travel to Chiang Rai and even Chiang Mai.